AGSPhoenix/sheepit-docker/README.md

 #### Extra sheepit parameters

-You can pass additional parameters to sheepit such as for example `-verbose` with the help of the `extra_opt` environment variable like so `-e extra_opt="--verbose"`.
+You can pass additional parameters to sheepit such as for example `-verbose` with the help of the `extra_arg` environment variable like so `-e extra_opt="--verbose"`.

 ## Extra bits
 [Docker Hub page](https://hub.docker.com/r/agsphoenix/sheepit-docker/)